Sport in India: Rekla race

 Rekla race is a type of bullock cart race.
 In May 2014, the Supreme Court of India banned it citing animal welfare issues.

-Water fight

-Children play this game annually during Rang Panchami festival in Maharashtra.
-Many participants play Water fights using water gun amid Rangpanchami annual Hindu festival.
-The game is played mostly by Kids, yong boys-girls and children.
-In it they color each other with different kind of colors, spray water, water colour by Water gun.
-During the festival kids play with each other and try to wet, in a playful manner.
-Youngsters try to colour each other during this festival.

 Other Traditional and Kids' games

 Uriyadi involves smashing a small earthen pot with a long stick, usually with a cloth wrapped around the eyes to prevent the participants from seeing the pot.
 Seasonal sports such as Dahi Handi also have a following.

 Other regional sports include Ilavatta kal where huge spherical rocks are lifted, and Nondi, which is a hopscotch game played by folding one leg and hopping squares.
 Other regional games such as atya patya, hide-and-seek, Top, Lagori, Sack race, Blindfold-game, Nimbu Chamcha, Chase, langdi, surr, gatka, mallakhamb, chor police and Dhaba Kuti have dedicated followers, with kids playing most of these games.
 Indoor games include Pallanguzhi involving beads, Bambaram involving the spinning of a top, Dhayakattai which is a modified dice game, Aadu puli attam, Nungu vandi and Seechangal.